AnchitCap/AnchitCap/README.md

 <!--aka [codeSTACKr][website] 👋
 -->

-- 💬 I am a graduate student at New York University
+- 💬 Graduate student at New York University
-- 🔭 I’m currently working on a data science project about real estaate price prediction for NYC
+- 🔭 Currently working on a data science project about prediction of delays in air flights
-- 🌱 I’m currently learning data structures and algorithms -[my leetcode progress][leetcode]
+- 🌱 Currently learning data structures and algorithms -[my leetcode progress][leetcode]
-- ⚡  I'm looking for software / data engineer oppurtunities
+- ⚡  Looking for software / data engineer oppurtunities

 <br />